How to cause rain and thunderstorms. Conspiracies to control weather phenomena. To stop the rain and bad weather

 Source -

-And many more interesting ways with my beloved Fraser - -
+And many more interesting ways at my beloved Fraser - -

 Let's experiment!..)
-Together with regular witches and instead of them...
+Together with regular sorcerers and instead of them...

 Humanity has depended on rain for its entire existence.
-There is precipitation, then a good harvest will be born, and if there is a drought, then there will be a hungry time.
-That is why every nation has one or more ways to call rain.
+If there is precipitation, then there will be a good harvest, but if there is a drought, then there will be a time of famine.
+That is why every nation has one or more ways of causing rain.

-Moreover, this does not have to be somehow connected with shamanism, pagan rituals and black magic - to combat drought, you do not need to sacrifice an animal to a deity or jump with a tambourine, performing shamanic dances.
+Moreover, this does not necessarily have to be somehow connected with shamanism, pagan rituals and black magic - to combat drought you do not need to sacrifice an animal to a deity or jump with a tambourine, performing shamanic dances.

-Is it possible to make it rain for an ordinary person?
+Is it possible for an ordinary person to make it rain?

-Yes, there are several ways to make it rain that each of us can do.
+Yes, there are several ways to make rain that each of us can do.

-Go outside with a hammer, sheet of metal, and a water bottle.
-Find an even stump, put a sheet on it and start hitting with a hammer, thereby simulating thunder.
-Then start throwing water from the bottle in different directions from you, which, in fact, will symbolize the falling rain.
-As a rule, after this ceremony, precipitation appears no later than 24 hours later.
+Go outside with a hammer, a sheet of metal and a water bottle.
+Find a smooth stump, place a sheet on it and start hitting it with a hammer, thereby simulating the sound of thunder.
+Then start throwing water out of the bottle in different directions, which, in fact, will symbolize the falling rain.
+As a rule, after this ritual, precipitation appears no later than 24 hours later.

 Rite 2 – rain using a natural reservoir

-“Water-water, you are missing.
-Life without you is not nice to me.
-Save quickly, don't let me die."
+“Water, water, I miss you.
+Life without you is not sweet to me.
+Save me quickly, don’t let me die.”

 Rite 3 – shamanic dances

-To make it rain with the help of a dance, purchase an item in any esoteric store called “rain noise” - it is a closed wooden tube, inside of which grains (usually buckwheat) are poured.
-When the tube is turned over, the grains are sprinkled, making a sound very similar to the sound of rain.
+To cause rain with the help of dance, purchase an item called “the sound of rain” in any esoteric store - it is a closed wooden tube with grains (usually buckwheat) poured inside it.
+When you turn the tube over, the grains spill out, making a sound very similar to the sound of rain.

-If possible, connect a hose with which you usually water the garden to the water tap and pull it out into the street.
-Pour well the path leading from your house to the gate, so that puddles form.
+If possible, connect the hose you usually use to water your garden to the water tap and extend it outside.
+Well water the path leading from your house to the gate so that puddles form.
 Dress in all white and take off your shoes.
-Start dancing barefoot through the puddles, holding the “rain noise” in your hands and turning it over and over.
+Start dancing barefoot through the puddles, holding the “sound of rain” in your hands and turning it over every now and then.

 Rite 4 – per plant

-Tear in your garden some plants, flowers that have become victims of drought, that is, completely and irrevocably withered.
+Pick some plants and flowers from your garden that have become victims of drought, that is, completely and irrevocably dried out.
 Weave them into a wreath.
-Go to the river, throw a wreath into the water and say:
+Go to the river, throw the wreath into the water and say:

-“My seven-flower flower died, died without water, dried up without rain.
-You swim, wreath, to a distant land, to a land rich in water, but ask for water to visit us.
+“My seven-flowered flower died, died without water, dried up without rain.
+“Swim, little wreath, to a distant land, to a land rich in water, and ask for the water to come and visit us.”

-In the summer calendar of the Old Believers of Transbaikalia, an important ritual link is the ritual of making rain.
-Consisting of several structure-forming stages, the rite can be performed at different time intervals, depending on adverse weather conditions.
-Ritual acts of asking for heavenly moisture are carried out both in a complex way and can be reproduced in parts throughout the entire hot period.
+In the summer calendar of the Old Believers of Transbaikalia, an important ritual element is the ritual of making rain.
+Consisting of several structure-forming stages, the ritual can be performed at different time intervals, depending on the unfavorable weather conditions.
+Ritual actions of asking for heavenly moisture are carried out both in a complex manner and can be reproduced in parts throughout the entire hot period.

-The sacredness of the temporal segment (calendar holidays are usually timed to coincide with important agricultural periods, which in turn is based on solar or lunar rhythms), promotes communication with ancestors, on which the sending of rain may depend.
-At the highest level of communication, from which a "direct" appeal to otherworldly forces is possible, there are the closest "mediators" between the world of the dead and the earthly - the elderly, who play a special role in the process of communicating with the dead in the Old Believer tradition throughout the entire calendar cycle (for example, elderly people It is customary to serve baked and / or money on parental days).
-During the period of drought, the actional side of the rite is watering the graves, walking up the mountain, etc.; the verbal component - prayers for rain, an appeal to the ancestors and to the Christian saints for help (lamentations, proverbs) are made by people of the older generation.
-Pagan worldview (the request of the ancestors to send down blessings) is a reality of today's life of the Old Believers of Transbaikalia.
+The sacredness of the temporal segment ( calendar holidays usually confined to important agricultural periods, which in turn are based on solar or lunar rhythms), facilitates communication with ancestors, on whom the sending of rain may depend.
+At the highest level of communication, from which it is possible to “directly” address otherworldly forces there are the closest “intermediaries” between the world of the deceased and the earthly one - old people who play a special role in the process of communicating with the dead in the Old Believer tradition throughout the entire calendar cycle (for example, it is customary for elderly people to be served baked goods and/or money on parental days).
+During the drought period, the action side of the ritual is watering the graves, walking up the mountain, etc.; the verbal component - prayers for rain, appeals to ancestors and Christian saints for help (lamentations, sayings) are made by people of the older generation.
+Pagan worldview (the request of the ancestors for the sending of good) is the reality of today's life of the Old Believers of Transbaikalia.

-The inner potential of the petitioner allows you to have a conversation with higher powers and thereby draw the attention of the saint to his troubles ("May you look at us sinners, / May you help us sinners" (zap. from Medvedeva A.I., born in 1919, with .
-Tarbagatai, 2000)).
-Awareness of oneself as sinners, therefore, drought, as a punishment for human sins, makes one turn to Ilya repeatedly throughout unfavorable weather conditions: “I’ve been crying for a long time and I can’t grow up” (zap. from Medvedeva A.I., born in 1919).
-The lamentation involves the clichéd formula "not for us, but for babies", which, with a small degree of variability, is cross-cutting in the genres included in the ritual of making rain (with the exception of children's incantations).
-The symbolism of the cliche, entering into the antithesis sinful - babies (that is, sinless), is designed to activate the impact on the addressee in the form of deceased ancestors or the Christianized god of thunder in order to save pure souls from disaster.
-In the considered genres, a folklore word capable of "materialization" is one of the ways of fideistic communication (communication with the other world).
+The internal potential of the petitioner allows him to conduct a conversation with higher powers and thereby draw the saint’s attention to his troubles (“Look at us sinners, / Yes, help us sinners” (note from A.I.
+Medvedeva, born in 1919, with Tarbagatay, 2000)).
+Awareness of oneself as sinners, therefore, droughts, as punishment for human sins, force one to turn to Ilya repeatedly throughout unfavorable weather conditions: “I’ve been crying for a long time and can’t get over it” (note from A.I.
+Medvedeva, born in 1919).
+The lamentation involves the clichéd formula “not for us, but for the babies,” which, with a small degree of variability, is cross-cutting in the genres included in the ritual of making rain (with the exception of children’s chants).
+The symbolism of the cliché, entering into the antithesis of sinners - babies (that is, sinless), is intended to intensify the impact on the addressee in the form of deceased ancestors or a Christianized thunder god in order to save pure souls from disaster.
+In the genres considered, a folklore word capable of “materialization” is one of the ways of fideistic communication (communication with the other world).

-It is characteristic that most often these are small folklore forms or lamentations, consisting of one or two main links.
-Obviously, this is required by the specificity of the ritual situation, which, as Neklyudov S.Yu. text, a system of prohibitions and rules is called upon; if they are followed, the execution ceases to "work".
-To avoid unpleasant consequences, the text loses its typical beginning and end; only one content is stated, after which it ceases to be equal to itself.
-The text loses its integrity, and, therefore, , - its isolation and structural completeness" (5, p.
+It is characteristic that most often these are small folklore forms or laments, consisting of one or two main units.
+Obviously, this is required by the specifics of the ritual situation, which consists, as Neklyudov S.Yu. writes, in the fact that “in some parallel chronotope there is another reality, which is actualized in the process of performance.
+To prevent such actualization, so to speak, to soften the manifestation potential of the sounding text, there is a system of prohibitions and rules, if you follow them, the execution stops “working.”
+To avoid unpleasant consequences the text is deprived of its typical beginning and end; only one content is presented, after which it ceases to be equal to itself.
+The text loses its integrity, and, consequently, its isolation and structural completeness" (5, p.
 66).

-The content is filled not with incantation formulas, but with the usual requirement to water the surrounding space: "Clouds, clouds, / Get together at the heap, / Water the mushrooms at our forest" (folklore materials of the KFN VSGAKI).
-The genre composition of the verbal texts of the ritual of making rain is diverse - from small folklore forms and children's incantations, to lamentations that have passed into the sphere of calendar-ritual poetry.
-But due to ritual specifics (the performance of the rite only depending on the weather conditions), the verbal components did not reflect the trend of “mobility” of texts according to calendar cycles (as happens, for example, with Trinity songs, which can now be performed by family and other holidays), and the archaic semantics of the imagery and symbolism is recognized by the Old Believers themselves.
+The content is filled not with incantatory formulas, but with the usual requirement to water the surrounding space: “Clouds, clouds, / Gather in a bunch, / Water the mushrooms in our little forest” (folklore materials of the KFN VSGAKI).
+The genre composition of the verbal texts of the ritual of making rain is diverse - from small folklore forms and children's chants, to lamentations that have passed into the sphere of calendar-ritual poetry.
+But due to the ritual specificity (the performance of the ritual only depending on weather conditions), the verbal components were not affected by the tendency of the texts to “move” according to the cycles of the calendar (as happens, for example, with Trinity songs, which can now be performed by family songs and on other holidays), and the archaic semantics of imagery and symbolism is recognized by the Old Believers themselves.

 What else to read